LidetuDB/bank-churn-analysis/README.md

  ![Product Churn](https://raw.githubusercontent.com/LidetuDB/bank-churn-analysis/main/images/product_churn.png)

 Customers holding 3+ products are highly likely to leave, indicating these bundles may be too complex or expensive.

+Recommendations
+Based on these findings, the following actions are recommended:
+1. Target the 40-60 Demographic

+Launch a "Senior Loyalty" program with exclusive benefits Offer retirement planning advisory services
+Provide higher yield savings accounts to retain this mature demographic

+2. German Market Audit

+Conduct targeted surveys specifically for German account holders Investigate local competitor offerings and pricing Consider region-specific retention bonuses or incentives Review service quality and operational issues in German branches

+3. Restructure Product Bundles

+The 3-product and 4-product accounts show critical churn rates Review and simplify the fee structure for multi-product accounts Reduce complexity for customers holding multiple products Consider consolidating or redesigning these bundles to improve user experience

+4. Re-engage Inactive Users

+Inactive members (IsActiveMember=0) represent high-risk customers Implement automated email campaigns with personalized messaging Offer small financial incentives to encourage login or transaction activity Create targeted "We miss you" campaigns with clear value propositions